In this lesson, we will see how SQL subqueries can be incorporated within queries.

 Be aware that some, though not all, nested queries can be rewritten using JOINs, which are more efficient in general.
 This is true particularly for inner queries using the WHERE clause.
 Although sometimes the same answers can be obtained with a join, nested queries are considered an essential tool, and that’s why you must learn them.

-The Benefits of SQL Subqueries
+What Are the Benefits of SQL Subqueries?

 On certain occasions, subqueries can be bad for performance concerns, but here’s why people would still need to use them.